dink42/Java-Conditions-Project-Basic/README.md

-# Learning
+# Java
 ---
-| Trying out github.
+| Doing some repetition, Java will be my main language to evolve in.
-| Mainly code in C#, Python and some Webb!
+| For the coming months Java will be the language, I'm switching from C# as I'm doing Java in school.